pavatus/ait-wiki/content/development/utils.md

 ### `NetworkUtil`
 Allows to easily send a packet to all players inside a TARDIS/all linked players.

-Can find all tracked players and sens NBT packets.
+Can find all tracked players and send NBT packets.

 # Client
 Client utils are usually used for rendering purposes or handling client-side cache.